Renormalization group analysis of superradiant growth of self-interacting axion cloud: Summary and Discussion

 However, our analysis does not indicate that the explosive phenomena like a bosenova and hence bursts of gravitational waves always occur.
 Several aspects, which have not been taken into account in our current analysis, may terminate the instability.
 First of all, we cannot say anything about the evolution after the perturbative approach breaks down.
 In this paper, we truncated the cosine type potential at the $\phi^4$ term.
 When the cloud gets denser, higher order terms in the potential come into play.
 The non-linear effects induced by the higher order terms in the cosine type potential may change the evolution.

-The other possibility is the contamination of non-superradiant modes (such as $m=-1$ modes), which can dissipate energy efficiently by falling into the black hole.
+Another possibility is the contamination of non-superradiant modes (such as $m=-1$ modes), which can dissipate energy efficiently by falling into the black hole.
 Within our current setup, there is no room for such modes to appear because the frequencies of the possibly excited modes are restricted to $m\omega_0$, which all satisfy the condition for the superradiance.
 This situation is likely when we consider an adiabatic growth of the cloud from the fastest growing mode.
 However, once an explosive phenomenon occurs, the state with plural superradiant modes excited will be realized.
 In such a situation, the self-interaction can induce non-superradiant excitations.
-The impact of simultaneous excitations of plural superradiant modes on the evolution of an axion cloud has been already pointed out in Ref.~\cite{Ficarra:2018rfu, Baryakhtar:2020gao}.

 Then, the cloud may develop into a quasi-stationary state, in which superradiant modes extract the mass and angular momentum of the black hole, while non-superradiant modes give them back to the black hole.
-If such a quasi-stationary state is realized with a relatively small amplitude, i.e., much smaller than the case without self-interaction, in which the gravitational wave radiation balances with the superradiant energy extraction, the spin parameter of the central black hole will change much more slowly.
+If such a quasi-stationary state is realized with a relatively small amplitude, {\it i.e.}, much smaller than the case without self-interaction, in which the gravitational wave radiation balances with the superradiant energy extraction, the spin parameter of the central black hole will change much more slowly.
 Then, the constraint from the population of black holes on the Regge plane~\cite{Ng:2020ruv,Stott:2020gjj,Zu:2020whs}, will be modified from the one without the self-interaction~\cite{Mathur:2020aqv}.

+The impact of simultaneous excitation of plural superradiant modes on the evolution of an axion cloud has already been pointed out in Ref.~\cite{Ficarra:2018rfu, Baryakhtar:2020gao} and they claim that the instability is saturated by the interaction between the modes.
+We have estimated whether this saturation occurs in weakly non-linear regime or not by using our evolution equation, and found that it is not the case.
+Of course, our formulation presented in this paper applies only to the case with a single superradiant mode, and thus our estimation might be altered by considering the interaction between multiple modes.
+To do so, we can simply extend our formulation to the case with multiple superradiant modes.
+Then, one can calculate the evolution of a cloud correctly capturing the existence of the multiple superradiant modes in a wide parameter region.
+We leave this extension to the future work.